nickarms/100-days-of-code/r1-log.md

 ### R1D46
 No idea why twitter doesn't match GitHub today and too tired to care.
 Not having a great time with JSON, not sleeping enough, etc. https://twitter.com/sirnixalot/status/966579855088263168

+### R1D47
+Now running into cross-site CORS somethingorother.
+Close to throwing in the towel but gonna give it one more day.
+Argh! https://twitter.com/sirnixalot/status/966934117974663168